 - Place water in a saucepan over medium high heat.
 If adding lemon juice, add it here.
 Add sugar and stir until dissolved.
 Stop stirring once sugar is dissolved.

 - Bring to a boil.
 Boil 1 minute.
 Don't stir.
 Remove from heat and allow to cool for about 1 minute.
 Add peppermint extract and stir to combine.
+See photos above for a visual if needed.

 - Can be used immediately.
 Allow to come to room temperature before refrigerating.